-The TOE is identified by Philips P5CC036V0M with the nameplates T023M and specific EEPROM coding as outlined above.
-The TOE can be configured as outlined in the Security Target [6] chapter 2.2.
+Both major configurations of the TOE support further configuration options as outlined in the Security Target [6] chapter 2.2.
 All TSF are active and usable.
 Information on how to use the TOE and its security functions by the software is provided within the user documentation.

-The Philips P5CC036V0M Secure Smart Card Controller distinguishes between five different CPU modes: Boot Mode, Test Mode, Mifare Mode, System Mode and User Mode.
+The Philips P5CC036V1C and P5CC009V1C Secure Smart Card Controller distinguish between five different CPU modes: Boot Mode, Test Mode, Mifare Mode, System Mode and User Mode.
+The Mifare Mode, this mode is disabled and not accessible.